helmfile/helmfile/docs/advanced-features.md

 With Helmfile's integration with Kustomize, not only deploying Kustomization as a Helm chart, you can kustomize charts before installation.

+..
+Hint:: The following fields can also specify files, in the same manner as the `values` field.

 Currently, Helmfile allows you to set the following fields for kustomizing the chart:

 - [`releases[].strategicMergePatches`](#strategicmergepatches)